dspeth/ASM_clust/README.md

 #### Recommended setup:
-For reproducibility I recommend running ASM_clust in a conda environment with the dependencies installed.
+For reproducibility I recommend running ASM-Clust in a conda environment with the dependencies installed.

-1) Make a directory for ASM_clust and enter the directory.
+1) Make a directory for ASM-Clust and enter the directory.
 ```mkdir ASM_Clust```
 ```cd ASM_Clust```